rohan-v8rma/Tech-Tips/Networking/README.md

 This results in bandwith being wasted (by sending packets twice unnecessarily), and also in reduced connection performance, since the sender will assume the "packet loss" it thinks it has seen is due to congestion, so it will slow down its sending.

 Therefore most quality switches and routers will go to quite some lengths to avoid packet reordering, and as part of this will try to send all packets from the same TCP stream along the same path (in case one path has higher latency than the other).

+### Congestion in Parallel TCP Connections vs. Re-using Single TCP Connection

+Parallel TCP connections can indeed introduce congestion for several reasons:

+1. **Shared Network Resources:** When multiple TCP connections are active simultaneously, they compete for network resources such as bandwidth and buffer space.
+This competition can lead to congestion, especially in scenarios where network capacity is limited.

+2. **Synchronization Issues:** Parallel TCP connections may experience synchronization issues, where multiple connections trying to send or receive data concurrently can lead to inefficient use of network resources and potential congestion.

+3. **TCP Congestion Control:** TCP is designed with congestion control mechanisms to handle congestion in the network.
+When multiple TCP connections are active in parallel, each connection may independently trigger congestion control mechanisms, leading to unnecessary congestion avoidance behavior that can limit overall throughput.

+4. **TCP Reno Behavior:** TCP Reno, one of the widely used congestion control algorithms, reduces its congestion window upon detecting packet loss, which is interpreted as a sign of network congestion.
+In parallel connections, this behavior can occur more frequently due to increased chances of packet loss, exacerbating congestion issues.

+5. **Flow Control Interference:** TCP's flow control mechanisms ensure that a sender does not overwhelm a receiver with data.
+In parallel connections, multiple senders may interact with a single receiver, potentially leading to flow control interference and suboptimal throughput.

+In summary, while parallel TCP connections can help distribute workload and potentially improve performance, they also introduce complexities and challenges related to network congestion management, synchronization, and flow control, which can limit their utility in certain scenarios.

 ### Is a new socket created by a server when it accepts a SYN request received from a client?